npruehs/ue4-rts/README.md

 1. Start the Unreal Editor.
 1. Enable the plugin in Edit > Plugins > RTS.

-## Usage

-### Adding Units

-1. Setup your animations.
-(If you're new to the Unreal animation system, we can readily recommend the tutorial at https://docs.unrealengine.com/latest/INT/Programming/Tutorials/FirstPersonShooter/4/index.html)

-### Selecting Units

-#### Enabling Selection

-1. Bind the action AddSelection (e.g. to Left Shift).
-1. Bind the action ToggleSelection (e.g. to Left Ctrl).

-### Setup Minimap

-#### Minimap Fog of War Layer

-1. In your player controller blueprint (or whichever owns the minimap widget), when setting up (e.g. in BeginPlay):
-    1. Use the blueprint function RTSPlayerController::GetTeamInfo to get the team of the local player.
-    1. Use the blueprint function GetVisionInfoForTeam to get vision info for the local player.
-    1. Call SetupVisionInfo for the minimap widget.
-1. In your player controller blueprint (or whichever owns the minimap widget), handle the OnVisionInfoAvailable event and call SetupVisionInfo for the minimap widget.
-This is required for properly setting up vision info on clients where replication may cause a different initialization order.

 ## Bugs & Feature Requests

 We are sorry that you've experienced issues or are missing a feature!
 After verifying that you are using the latest version and having checked whether a [similar issue](https://github.com/npruehs/ue4-rts/issues) has already been reported, feel free to [open a new issue](https://github.com/npruehs/ue4-rts/issues/new).
 In order to help us resolving your problem as fast as possible, please include the following details in your report: